 Why Chris Hayes Fails–still a good essay for cites.
 And in the main, what I say still holds true for test prep—it doesn’t distort abilities and it’s not the cause of the black-white achievement gap.
 On the other hand, I’ve become much more cynical about the rate of Asian increase.

 The first essay on the list blasted out of the box in October 2013 and eclipsed the previous traffic winner (Algebra & Pointlessness), written fifteen months earlier.
 Big, big hit that, for better or worse, spells out the stereotype about a particular category of Asian immigrant (Chinese/Korean/Indian first or second generation immigrant) and shows why the stereotype exists.
 For all the touchy writing I do about IQ, this essay is probably the most incendiary on the site.
 I did not write it lightly.
 It’s a tough subject, but I feel it’s important.
-Few are honestly discussing the influx of Asian immigrants and their impact education and on communities.
+Few are honestly discussing the influx of Asian immigrants and their impact on education and on communities.
 I love the kids.
 I’m not sanguine about the impact, given the degree of influx.

 It’s weird how things have changed.
 There was this whole unspeakable area of thought that was once called HBD (human bio-diversity), then moved onto neo-reaction, then the Dark Enlightenment, then the Alt Right.
 I wasn’t part of any of these movements, but as a person who wrote about IQ I was often quoted by various authors.
 (Note: I don’t count Steve Sailer and Charles Murray in these categories.)